Plan Your Visit

 Visit D.C.'s Centerpiece

-Get a bird's eye view of the nation's capital from the Washington Monument.
+Get a bird's eye view of the nation's capital from the top of the Washington Monument.
 This popular attraction is limited to ticketholders only.
 Tickets are required for all visitors ages 2 and up.

 Get Tour Tickets

 There are two ways to get tickets: get free, same-day tickets at the ticket window, or pay a fee to make advance reservations.Free Tickets: Get free Washington Monument tickets at the Washington Monument Lodge on 15th Street adjacent to the Washington Monument (map).
 Tickets are available on a first-come, first-served basis.
 Supplies are limited.

 Advance Reservations: Order Washington Monument tickets to make advance reservations.
 Nonrefundable service fees apply.
 You may also call at 877-444-6777.
 Supplies are limited.All tickets are for a specific time to report to the Washington Monument.

 The waiting area is outdoors and exposed to sun, wind, ambient temperature, and precipitation.
 No bathrooms, water, food, or other amenities are available inside the Washington Monument.
 The nearest restrooms are in the Washington Monument Lodge.

 Visitors who are uncomfortable with heights, enclosed spaces, crowding, and elevators should consider that the Washington Monument involves all these factors.

 For your safety, the Washington Monument may be closed for unsuitable weather conditions including high wind and thunderstorms.
 Tickets will be voided for the affected tour times.

 What to Expect on the Tour